rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 ex.setup();
 ```

 The `package.json` specifies all the plugins with semantic version support.
-Run the `npm install` command inside the config home, all plugins will be installed in the `node_modules` directory.
+Run `npm install` command inside the config home, all plugins will be installed in the `node_modules` directory.

 The config entry `rsvim.js` can just import these npm packages just like node/deno!